Jan 22, 2025

 Students and employees can inquire about or request reasonable modifications for pregnancy or related conditions by contacting the Title IX/EO Coordinator.
 Reasonable modifications may include, but are not limited to:

-For more information about the college’s policy regarding pregnancy or related conditions, please visit pikespeak.edu/student-pregnancy or contact the Title IX/EO Coordinator.
+For more information about the college’s policy regarding pregnancy or related conditions, please visit pikespeak.edu/pregnancy-accommodations or contact the Title IX/EO Coordinator.

 Firearms on Campus

-- those persons conducting and participating in an approved program of instruction in the college’s curriculum which requires access to such equipment as an integral part of the instructional program;
+1. Persons conducting and participating in an approved program of instruction in College curriculum which requires access to such equipment as an integral part of the instructional program;

-- those persons granted permission at the discretion of the college president for specific purposes from time to time.
+3. Persons granted permission at the discretion of the Chancellor or College President for specific purposes; and,

 Parking and Traffic Regulations

-The Pikes Peak State College Centennial Campus and Rampart Range Campus will provide open parking in all general lots, supported by a student fee paid at registration.
+The Pikes Peak State College Centennial Campus, Rampart Range Campus, and the Center for Healthcare Education & Simulation (CHES) will provide open parking in all general lots, supported by a student fee paid at registration.

 Centennial Campus: Parking is available in lots C, D, and E. Motorcycles may be parked in the designated marked areas in lots C, D, and E.